vrocky/gpt-automation/README.md

 # Code for dir_1/file_1.py
 ```

-This README provides detailed instructions for installing and using the GPT Automation tool, including how to use the init, prompt-all, and prompt-dir commands with their respective options.
+This README provides detailed instructions for installing and using the GPT Automation tool, including how to use the init, prompt commands with their respective options.
 It also explains the purpose of the blacklist, whitelist, and .gptignore files, and how the output will be formatted and copied to the clipboard.